If you love to take spring-themed photos of your dog, you may be looking for a dog friendly tulip festival.

 There are three steam tractors on the premisis and they are kind of cool.

 The Wooden Shoe website says they are a “weekend activity” but they were also on display on a weekday when we went.

-It’s important to note, the steam whistles are regularly blown on these tractors and it is very loud.
+It’s important to note, the steam whistles are regularly blown on these tractors and they are very loud.

 I am not sensitive to noise but it hurt my hears, even from several hundered feet away.
-I can oly imagine how loud it was for the dogs!
+I can only imagine how loud it was for the dogs!

 Beware if you have a dog that is frightened by loud noises.